SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Application_framework/Configuring_custom_apps.md

 1. Click the pencil icon to configure the components on the panel.
 Configuring these components is done in the same way as configuring components in the Dashboards app.
 See [Configuring dashboard components](xref:Configuring_dashboard_components).
 For a list of the available components, refer to [Available visualizations](xref:Available_visualizations) in the Dashboards section.

+> [!NOTE]
+> To delete a panel, click the garbage can icon next to the panel name in the page configuration pane, and then click the confirmation icon.

 ## Configuring the header bar of a custom app page

 1. Click the *headerbar* toggle button.

 1. Click the "+" icon on the left or right side of the page header bar, depending on where you want to add a button to the header bar.

-1. Enter a name for the button in the header bar.
+1. Enter a name for the button.
+You can do so directly on the button in the header bar, or in the page configuration pane.

-1. In the page configuration pane, select an icon for the button.
+1. In the page configuration pane, expand the *Icon* section to select an icon for the button.

 1. If you want the button to be a drop-down box, click the ![Set as drop-down](~/user-guide/images/AppSetAsDropdown.png) icon.